Spalled Bricks & the use of Lime

 There are many places in older buildings where the use of cement can cause significant damage, Cement render for example keeps most of the rain off, but if cracked (likely as older buildings move and cement is intolerant to movement) then moisture will get in, but not out.
-Impervious coatings will also prevent solid walls from having a large surface area to evaporate off and you may find internal damp conditions become worse as all the moisture has to evaporate internally.
+It will be sucked in through capillary action and water running down the wall surface, but doesn’t have enough surface area to dry out back again through the cracks.
+Impervious coatings such as paints will also prevent solid walls from having a large surface area to evaporate off and you may find internal damp conditions become worse as all the moisture has to evaporate internally.
 Putting a non-breathable render like cement over a cob wall will eventually lead to collapse as the moisture levels build up and effectively turn the hard dried cob back into wet mud, no longer able to take compression loads.

 Below are two images showing some pretty bad cement pointing on an old historic soft Heavitree stone wall.
 Not only does it look terrible, but you can see how the surface of the stone has become pitted and over time is falling away in small pieces leaving the cement standing proud.